postman721/Waybind/Systemd.md

     To check status:   systemctl --user status waybind.service

-## Make sure it runs on system start, this should be done by default with systemd.sh:
+## If you want to make sure it runs on system start, this should be done by default with systemd.sh:

         systemctl --user enable waybind.service